MICROBE LITERACY INITIATIVE

 Microbe Literacy Initiative is a non-profit global health organization dedicated to improving the quality of life for vulnerable communities around the world.
-Microbe Literacy conducts free hygiene education classes to mothers and their children in developing countries, using microscopes to introduce them to the reality and risks of invisible infectious microbes and how ways to protect against them using life-saving sanitation practices.
+Microbe Literacy conducts free hygiene education classes to mothers and their children in developing countries, using microscopes to introduce them to the reality and risks of invisible infectious microbes and ways to protect themselves and their families with practical hygiene activities.

 Why Microbe Literacy is Important

 Globally, 2.5 billion people do not have access to improved sanitation and many defecate in the open air.
 Poor hand washing practices and limited access to sanitation facilities perpetuate the transmission of disease-causing germs.

 Every year, 2 million children die of diseases that can be prevented by regular hand washing.